 Depending on experience of the selected candidate, this position will be hired at the RSCH ADM 2 or RSCH ADM 3 level.

-Under general supervision, develops and/or oversees research proposals, awards and/or transactions related to contract and grant management and maintains contract and grant records in compliance with institutional and research sponsor policies.
-Works on proposals of moderate scope such as single investigator NSF proposals where analysis of financial information or reports requires review of a variety of factors (e.g. budgets, salaries, expenses, etc.).
+In the pre-award capacity with general supervision, this position will develop and/or oversee research proposals, awards and/or transactions related to contract and grant management and maintains contract and grant records in compliance with institutional and research sponsor policies.
+Works on proposals of moderate scope such as Personnel Agreements with the VA hospital and their partners in order to fully support the work of the faculty within the Department of Medicine.
 Receives assignments on project basis and fully analyzes problems, gathers data and information, and recommends solutions.
 May be eligible for delegated signature authority.
 Completes and approves transactions for signature by manager or other authorized institutional official.

 Knowledge of applicable compliance requirements related to use of human or animal subjects in research, financial conflict of interest, biosafety, etc.